Preston-Landers/speakur-discussion/README.md

 speakur-discussion
 ==================

 This custom element (web component) provides a real-time discussion forum for any web resource.

-It is simple to use; no server is required other than a free Firebase.com account.
+The only server required is a free Firebase.com account to host the data.
+All the comments and other data is stored on your Firebase account under your control.

 A free Firebase account has resource limits but these limits should be adequate for a typical blog or low traffic site.
 If you wish to use this on a high traffic site you may need to pay Firebase.
-All the comments and other data is stored on your Firebase account under your control.

 This package is written with the [Polymer framework](https://www.polymer-project.org/) and [Web Components](http://webcomponents.org/).

-This is part of a Software Engineering master's report project at the University of Texas at Austin.
+This project is part of a Software Engineering master's report at the University of Texas at Austin to explore W3C Web Component technology.

+See also the component page:

 ## What does this software do?

-This package provides a commenting system - something like Disqus - for blogs, news aggregators, or any other web site that needs a comment or feedback system for articles.
+It provides a commenting or discussion plugin - something like Disqus - for blogs, news aggregators, or any other web site that needs a comment or feedback system for articles.
 You don't have to run your own app server but you do need a free account on Firebase.com to host the data.

+The software is delivered as a Web Component custom element to be included in your web page.

 ### Feature Summary